You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Electricity | ![]() |

-Compulsory and optional insurances when living in Switzerland
+Step 5 – Compulsory and optional insurance when living in Switzerland

-When I arrive in Switzerland with a move or without moving, my personal effects will have to be insured.
-I also take care of my housing and my health.
+When you arrive in Switzerland with or without a move, your personal belongings will have to be insured.
+You will also have to insure your home and your health.

-The overview of compulsory insurance and optional insurance when I come to live in Switzerland
+It is very important to examine the compulsory and optional insurance policies when you come to live in Switzerland.

 Compulsory (C) or optional (O) insurances when living in Switzerland | ||